Buy Fire from the Sun for your Kindle here!

 With the advent of eBooks I discovered (and my agent confirms) that I have retained the electronic-reproduction rights.
 I therefore, in early 2012, formatted Fire from the Sun as an eBook, available on Kindle for $5.99, which sure beats $100.

 • Buy it: You can buy Fire from the Sun for your Kindle here.
-I hope to have versions available in other eBook formats later in the year.

 (But please note that as well as being a device, Kindle is also a free app for PC, Apple, and Android devices.
 Thus, having purchased the Kindle version, you can read it without buying a Kindle gadget.)